Musheer360/QuoteSlate/README.md

 The API returns appropriate HTTP status codes along with error messages in case of invalid requests or server errors.

-## Rate Limiting

-To ensure fair usage, the API implements rate limiting.
-Please refer to the response headers for your current rate limit status.

-## Authentication

-Currently, the API does not require authentication.
-However, this may change in future versions.

 ## Contributions

 Contributions to QuoteSlate API are welcome!
 Please feel free to submit a Pull Request.